So how relevant is your church?

 If change makes you tired, I promise you, the slow death of your church will make you even more tired.

-5. Your dominant emotions toward to culture are negative
+5. Your dominant emotions toward the culture are negative

 If social media is any gauge of how many Christian leaders feel about our culture, the church is in trouble.